 Laptops are difficult to upgrade in a meaningful way.
 In many cases, the processor, motherboard, and video card are installed as a one-package setup.
 If one component fails, you can’t simply swap it out — you’ll need to replace the whole trio, which can be timely and expensive.
-Typically the only components you can manually upgrade are RAM and storage.
+Typically, the only components you can manually upgrade are RAM and storage.

 Better still, an SSD isn’t difficult to install.
 You can upgrade most laptops on a kitchen table using just a screwdriver.
 If you have both items ready to roll, you can get started.

-How to pick the right solid-state drive
+How to pick the right SSD

 Since this is not a buying guide, we won’t recommend specific SSDs here.
 Instead, you can find more information about purchasing an SSD in our buying guide and our comparison between SSDs and traditional hard disks.
 Just be sure you buy an SSD that actually fits in your laptop.